lgelmi/AndroidBasicNanoDegree_Project6/README.md

 * Swipe for update: as in many other apps, swiping up will update the news.
 * Thumbnils: each news is associated with an image kindly offered by the guardian.

-**N.B.:** The /credits.txt files stores all resource original sources.
+**N.B.:** The /Credits.txt file stores all resource original sources.